systemd/mkosi/mkosi.md

   in systemd-nspawn's man page:
   https://www.freedesktop.org/software/systemd/man/systemd-nspawn.html#-n

+`--ephemeral`
+: When used with the shell, boot or qemu verbs, this option runs the specified verb on a temporary snapshot of the output image that is removed immediately when the container terminates.
+Taking the temporary snapshot is more efficient on file systems that support subvolume snapshots or 'reflinks' natively ("btrfs" or new "xfs") than on more traditional file systems that do not ("ext4").

 ## Command Line Parameters and their Settings File Counterparts

 Most command line parameters may also be placed in an `mkosi.default`